Yaosaur/Today/README.md

 - Register
 - Login and stayed logged in upon page closure (for up to 8 hours)
 - Logout
+- Update or add a profile image
-- View all projects they either created or participating in
+- View all projects they either created or are participating in (with the option of filter and sorting them)
 - Create new projects and add members to the project
-- Edit and update existing projects
+- Edit, delete, and update existing projects (This feature is only available to the creator of the project)
-- Delete projects
 - Add new tasks for a project
+- View all tasks they either issued or are assigned to (with the option of filter and sorting them)
+- View a dashboard with pie chart summaries of their task by priority, status, and type
+- Edit, delete, and update existing tasks (Edit and update are features only available to members involved with the task and not every project member while delete is only available to the task issuer)
-- View, sort, and filter tasks on a project
+- Comment on a task
+- Edit and delete comments

 Additional features for the future:

-- A task page to edit and add comments
-- Deleting a task on the project page
-- The abilities to add, edit, and delete a comment
-- Ability for users to add images for their avatars and comments
 - Incorporating chat/messaging for user collaboration
+- Allow images to be attached to comments and a section for all images associated with a task
+- Adding dark mode
+- Touch up on styling

 ## Technologies Used

 - React/Redux(Toolkit)
+- Material UI/(Day/Date-Io for date picker)

+The following NPM packages:

 - Formik and Yup
-- Material UI/(Day/Date-Io for date picker)
+- Devextreme(react)

-## Interacting with the App
+## Interacting with the App Locally

-The project is currently hosted [here](https://today-pm.herokuapp.com/).

-For you to interact with the program on your local computer, please clone to your IDE using
+For you to interact with the program on your local computer,

+Please first follow the instructions from [Today API](https://github.com/Yaosaur/Today-API) on local installation before continuing.

+Then clone this repository to your IDE using

 ```
 git clone https://github.com/Yaosaur/Today.git